 The predominant language that will come to the mind of people in a discussion about the languages of UK (United Kingdom) will definitely be English.
 Out of the over 66 million residents of England, Scotland, Wales and Northern Ireland; the stats show that over 98% of them speak the Queen’s language.

 This country is rated as the joint third most likely country in Europe unlikely to speak a foreign language.
 Only 31% of the population as of this day speaks a second language in the UK.
 The British royal family speaks French and German.
 Queen Elizabeth II, Prince Charles, and Prince William are fluent in both French and German.

-Despite all the odds, other indigenous languages of UK are still thriving and it shall be our focus as you read through this article.
-The location of the country and her long association with colonialism has opened up the UK to some number of languages and dialects that have shaped the language culture of the country.
+Despite all the odds, other indigenous languages of the UK are still thriving and it shall be our focus as you read through this article.
+The location of the country and her long association with colonialism has opened up the UK to a number of languages and dialects that have shaped the language culture of the country.